chromium/chromium/docs/mac_lld.md

 1. First, obtain lld.
 Do either of:

+   1. run `src/tools/clang/scripts/update.py --package=lld_mac` to download a
+      prebuilt lld binary.
-   1. build `lld` and `llvm-ar` locally and copy it to `third_party/llvm-build/Relase+Asserts/bin`.
+   2. build `lld` and `llvm-ar` locally and copy it to `third_party/llvm-build/Relase+Asserts/bin`.
 Also run `ln -s lld third_party/llvm-build/Release+Asserts/bin/ld64.lld.darwinnew`.
-   2. run `src/tools/clang/scripts/update.py --package=lld_mac` to download a
-      prebuilt lld binary.

    You have to do this again every time `runhooks` updates the clang package.

-   The prebuilt might work less well than a more up-to-date, locally-built version.
+   The prebuilt might work less well than a more up-to-date, locally-built version -- see the list of open issues above for details.
+If anything is marked "fixed upstream", then the fix is upstream but not yet in the prebuilt lld binary.

 2. Add `use_lld = true` to your args.gn